How to get your superhero repair

-In case you have been hiding beneath a rock, the world has gone to hell in a handbasket in 2020.
+In case you have been hiding below a rock, the world has gone to hell in a handbasket in 2020.

 And in a time of worldwide pestilence, pure disasters and civil unrest, our heroes appear to have deserted us.